 - Gifted children are often misdiagnosed, bullied or disaffected.

 - It's possible to be gifted and have special needs; many have a learning difficulty (dyslexia, dysgraphia, auditory retention problems etc or a disorder such as Asperger’s) which compounds their problems.

-- Their intellect is more advanced than their social and emotional needs.
+- Their intellect is more advanced than their social and emotional development.

 - They may find work in the classroom painstakingly slow but must keep their head down as they don't want to seem arrogant and precocious.

 - Fast workers are often told to ‘do more more of the same', but repetition is anathema to a brain that picks up ideas quickly.

 - Boredom may set in if teachers do not understand how a gifted child thinks and works.
 This may lead to the child resorting to switching off (daydreaming), avoiding school (by, among other things, imaginary ailments) or disruptiveness (which may take the form of clowning or truculence).

 No wonder young gifted children find their world very confusing at times.